 The Tradition Of Eating ‘White Foods’ On Sharad Purnima Has A Special Significance

-Celestial bodies like the sun and moon have always been deeply revered in the Hindu religion, which is why ‘eclipses’ were considered as an ‘anomaly’ back in the day, and people were often advised to stay indoors during such events.
+Celestial bodies like the sun and moon have always been deeply revered in the Hindu religion, which is why ‘eclipses’ were considered an ‘anomaly’ back in the day, and people were often advised to stay indoors during such events.
 However, events like ‘Purnima’ or full moon days have always been celebrated with much fervour and meticulous rituals.
-Sharad Purnima, Kartik Purnima, Guru Purnima are some of the noted Hindu festivals dedicated to the full moon.
-This year Sharad Purnima falls on 19th October 2021, the harvest festival is celebrated in the Hindu lunar month of Ashwin, marking the official end of the monsoon.
-Many divine pairs like Radha-Krishna, Shiva-Parvati and Laxmi-Narayan are also worshipped on the auspicious occasion along with the moon, signifying love and bounty.
+Sharad Purnima, Kartik Purnima, and Guru Purnima are some of the noted Hindu festivals dedicated to the full moon.

 Why Do People Eat 'White' Foods On Sharad Purnima

 Kheer, an Indian rice pudding, is widely prepared on this day, a part of which is also kept under the moon the whole night and later distributed as Prasad the following day.
 Many people take the festivities a notch higher by preparing a range of only 'white' foods.
 That’s right, and the ritual is relatively popular in Jaipur, Rajasthan.
-Just like in Basant Panchami, where you prepare multiple yellow-hued dishes to signify the upcoming Spring season, a tinge of white in the ‘Sharad Purnima’ feast is seen as a befitting tribute to the moon under the shade of which people like to consume their dinner on this pious ocassion..
+Just like in Basant Panchami, where you prepare multiple yellow-hued dishes to signify the upcoming Spring season, a tinge of white in the ‘Sharad Purnima’ feast is seen as a befitting tribute to the moon under the shade of which people like to consume their dinner on this pious occasion.

 From the Royal family to the farmers, many people in Rajasthan have this special dinner out in the open as on the night of Sharad Purnima, the moon comes very close to the earth, and this ‘moonlight’ has many healing benefits, it is said in the scriptures.